huma-engineering/deployment-template-docs/docs/oncology.md

-The Hypertension Management application template is designed to help individuals monitor and manage high blood pressure effectively.
-This application provides tools for tracking blood pressure readings, medication adherence, and lifestyle factors such as activity levels and more.
+The Oncology Management application template is tailored to support cancer patients throughout their treatment journey and help them manage their side effects effectively.
+This application offers comprehensive tools for tracking symptoms, treatment schedules, and side effects, alongside access to a wide range of educational resources on cancer care.
+With telemedicine integration, the template facilitates continuous communication with oncology teams, enabling personalized and responsive management of the patient's treatment plan.
-Additionally, it offers educational content to support heart-healthy living and integrated telemedicine features to maintain ongoing communication with healthcare providers, ensuring comprehensive and personalized management of hypertension.

 ### Health vitals

-- Blood pressure
+- Temperature
 - Weight & BMI
+- Steps
+- Sleep
 - Heart rate
-- Steps
+- Respiratory rate
 - Air quality

+### ePROs

+- EQ-5D-5L

 ### Other widgets

+- Symptoms
 - Medications
 - Welcome
 - Featured articles